Michigan State University, MM, Choral Conducting

 Kenyon College, BA, Music and English

-Lauded for her “sweet-toned” voice, Carling has maintained an active singing career, performing with ensembles including Bella Voce, Aestas Consort, the Rockefeller Decani, and the William Ferris Chorale.
-In addition, Carling serves as Artistic Director of La Caccina, a professional women’s vocal ensemble she founded in 2011.
-Under her guidance, La Caccina has established itself as the city’s premier treble ensemble, performing in a diverse range of styles and commissioning new works, especially by composers whose voices have been under-represented in choral music.
+Lauded for her “sweet-toned” singing, Carling has maintained an active singing career, performing with ensembles including Bella Voce, Aestas Consort, the Rockefeller Decani, and the William Ferris Chorale.
+Carling is also the founder and Artistic Director of La Caccina, a professional ensemble that champions and performs diverse, innovative repertoire for women’s voices.
+Under her guidance, La Caccina has established itself as the city’s premier treble ensemble, performing in a diverse range of styles, and commissioning exciting new works, especially by composers whose voices are under-represented in choral music.
 Through La Caccina, Carling has proven herself to be a champion of new music and an innovative conductor, earning praise for her “visionary and generous” leadership.
-She is currently pursuing her master’s degree in Choral Conducting at Michigan State University.
+Carling earned her Bachelor of Arts in music and English from Kenyon College, and her Master of Music in Choral Conducting from Michigan State University.